-Assessment Business Performance Management
+Assessment Business Performance Managemen t

 Type of exam Written, MC Intermediary reports, Final report and presentation

 Number of examiners 1 1

 Exam period T1, T3 P1, P3

-Resit period T2, T4 N.A
+Resit period T2, T4, T5 N.A

 Duration 90 mins N.A

 Aids Paper dictionary N.A

-Minimum grade or tick ( $$ ) 5.5 5.5
+Minimum grade or tick ($$) 5.5 5.5

 Weighting factor 50% 50%

 Compulsory literature N.A

 Recommended literature Models Alexander Osterwalder • Business Model Genaration • Value proposition design Robert Kaplan and David Norton, • The Balanced Scorecard • The strategy focused organization Strategy Michel Porter • Compettive strategy Michael Tracey and Fred Wiersema • Discipline of Market Leaders Alan Lewis and Dan McKone • Edge Strategy: A New Mindset for Profitable Growth James Womack, Daniel Jones and Daniel Roos • The Machine That Changed the World • Lean Thinking David Collis • Lean Strategy

 Software N.A

 Other materials www.ap-institute.com; PPT slides provided by teacher

 Activities Lectures, workshops, simulations

 Teaching methods Lectures, workshops, group assignments, presentations

 Lecture/ contact hours P1/P3 2 x 2 hours per week Because a large part of the activities take place during classes, >75% attendance is mandatory.

 Lecture period Semester 1 (period 1), Semester 2 (period 3)

 Max. number of participants 32 per group

-3.5 Business to Business & Service Marketing
+3.5 Business to Business & Service Marketing (BUSBTOB30)

-Name SU and code Business to Business and Service Marketing (BUSBUS-HC-EXCH) Study Program Exchange Program Level Bachelor level 2 Study Period Fall semester: Period 2 Spring semester: Period 4 Professional tasks Composing a business to business or service marketing plan on a strategic and operational level Main Professional task Acquiring knowledge about concept and terminology of business to business marketing and service marketing.
-Professional products Business to business or service marketing plan Credits and study load 5 ECTS credits Schedules contact time:18 Expected self-study time: 122 Total assigned study load: 140 hours Cohesion with other SUs The level of this SU is : related to management Entry requirements Principles of Marketing have been followed.
-General description The method of teaching used in this course is based on small cases.
-Student's presence during lectures is required.
-Students are expected to participate actively.
-Students study and present a business to business marketing topic according to schedule.
-Further information about the teaching method used in this course can be found in the workbook for this course (called 'block book') and will be provided by the tutor during the first lecture.
-Objectives After completing this 6 week course, students will have an in-depth knowledge of the business to business and service marketing theory.
-Students will be able to apply their knowledge into writing a business to business or service marketing plan.
-Learning goals - Developing a vision of changes and trends in the external environment and developing relations, networks and chains - Analysing marketing issues, translating this into objectives andmarketing alternatives and preparing decision making - Designing, controlling and improving marketing process or organisational processes - Developing, implementing and evaluating a change process - Developing, implementing and evaluating a change process - Social and communicative competency (interpersonal organisation) - Self-directed competency (intra-personal, professional worker) Topics: - Understanding Service Marketing Management - Capturing Marketing Insights - Connecting with Customers - Building strong brands - Shaping the market offerings - Delivering Value - Communicating Value
+Name SU and code Business to Business and Service Marketing (BUSBTOB30) Study Program Exchange Program Level Bachelor level 2 Study Period Fall semester: Period 1 Spring semester: Period 3 Professional tasks Composing a business to business or service marketing plan on a strategic and operational level Main Professional task Acquiring knowledge about concept and terminology of business to business marketing and service marketing.
+Professional products Business to business or service marketing plan 5 ECTS credits Credits and study load Schedules contact time:18 Expected self-study time: 122 Total assigned study load: 140 hours Cohesion with other SUs The level of this SU is : related to management Entry requirements Principles of Marketing have been followed.
+Entry requirements Principles of Marketing have been followed.
+The method of teaching used in this course is based on small cas Student's presence during lectures is required.
+Students are expeparticipate actively.
+Students study and present a business to business to participate actively.
+Students study and present a business to business to found in the workbool this course (called 'block book') and will be provided by the tutor of the first lecture.
+Objectives After completing this 6 week course, students will have an in-dept knowledge of the business to business and service marketing the Students will be able to apply their knowledge into writing a business or service marketing plan.
+Learning goals Developing a vision of changes and trends in the external environment and developing relations, networks and chair environment and developing relations, networks and chair environment and developing relations, networks and chair environment and representatives and preparing decision making.
+Designing, controlling and improving marketing process organisational processes Developing, implementing and evaluating a change proce social and communicative competency (interpersonal organisation) Self-directed competency (intra-personal, professional wortopics: Understanding Service Marketing Management Capturing Marketing Insights Connecting with Customers Building strong brands Shaping the market offerings Delivering Value